Introduction

 Railway platelayer

-By April 1891, Robert was a railway platelayer.
-He, his wife, and their four-month-old son, Sydney, lived in Farm Lane, Hardington Marsh.
+After initially working as a farm labourer, Robert followed in his father’s footsteps and became a railway platelayer.
+By April 1891, he, his wife, and their four-month-old son, Sydney, were living in Farm Lane, Hardington Marsh.
 Five months later, another son, Henry, was born.

 Move to London